 Attention soars for any topic when participants generate and lead curiosity-building questions.
 The opposite is also true.
 Enter a class, meeting or team without inquiry, and you’ll leave without ahas every time.
 Question with two feet and your brain creates new neuron pathways toward answers from both right and left sides.

 From early in life we ask mind-bending questions that determine if we’ll win or lose.
 Check out this inquisitive baby who found better adventures than taking a nap.

-Here are two-footed questions that show how the brain works with curiosity:
+Here are two-footed questions that show how the brain capitalizes on your curiosity:

-1. How can you earn more money today than I spend today?
+1. How can you earn more money today than you spend today?

 2. What one different approach could you improve today and how?

 3. What mental equipment of yours would create a novel opportunity today?

 4. What’s new about your brain that can unleash more personal capabilities?

 5. What key myth would your skills rejuvenate toward a finer future?

 6. What adventure would strengthen your legacy to family this week?